bridgetong/bridgetong.github.io/README.md

 ## bridgetong'blog

-this blog is used to record the experiences and feelings in our life and study.
+This blog is used to record the experiences and feelings in our life and study.